mrmebailey/pitimelapse/README.md

 sudo apt-get install apache2 -y
 ```
 Adjust the Apache permissions to allow the pi user to write so the script does not need to run
-as root and remove the deault index.html so we see the pictures in the web root.
+as root and remove the default index.html so we see the pictures in the web root.

 ```bash
 sudo usermod -a -G www-data pi